LODSContent/ACPGuidance/ACPCreationProcess.md

 -   For all other resources, it is acceptable to allow any resource to be created under the parent node.
 For example, consider a lab that uses the both Microsoft,Network/networkinterfaces and Microsoft.Network/networkSecurityGroups resources.
 You do not have to explicitly allow both Microsoft.Network/networkinterfaces and Microsoft.Network/networkSecurityGroups.
 You can simply allow all resources to be created under Microsft.Network node.

--  If possible, you should try to restrict resources by SKU if there is a risk of a significant impact (cost) if a user chooses a more expensive SKU than required by the lab.
+-  If possible, you should try to restrict resources by SKU, family, tier, and/or capacity if there is a risk of a significant impact (cost) if a user chooses a more expensive SKU than required by the lab.

 - Use only one ACP per resource group.
 Multiple ACPs per resource group add unnecessary complications and can have unintended consequences.
 Keep it simple and limit the number of ACPs.